How to Renew Car Registration in California

 As a reminder to apply for a CA DMV registration renewal, the Department of Motor Vehicles (DMV) sends you an annual notice before your car or truck’s license plates are scheduled to expire.
 This reminder notice includes your vehicle’s renewal fee and specific instructions for renewing your registration credentials.
 However, even if you do not receive this notice, you are still required to renew.

 You may renew registration online in CA or use a DMV Now kiosk instead.
-You may also renew by visiting a participating business partner near you.
+You may also renew license plate tags by visiting a participating business partner near you.
 Online renewal is the quickest and most convenient method for most applicants, but you must meet a few important requirements in order to process your application electronically.

 To apply for DMV car registration renewal from your computer or mobile device, you must be able to provide your license plate number, the last five digits of your vehicle’s identification number (VIN) and a current smog certification must be on file with the DMV (if necessary).